 |Shanin H. Lott

-Shanin Lott is Managing Director, Talent, and Acting Director, Marketing and Communications.
+Shanin Lott is Managing Director, Talent and Professional Resources.

 She is responsible for leading the overarching talent management strategy and overseeing all people functions as they relate to lawyers, law clerks, students and business services professionals.
 This is a diverse role requiring legal, human resources, organizational development and people management expertise.
 Shanin is responsible for developing talent programs to align with broader firm strategic plans.
 She works closely with practice group heads and firm senior leaders to develop innovative recruitment strategies to attract, retain and advance the best people and to create a diverse and inclusive firm culture.